rolfvandekrol/tila/README.md

 # Tila

-**Tila is a set of modules that help you create simple CRUD controller in Rails with very little code.**
+**Tila is a set of modules that help you create simple CRUD controllers in Rails with very little code.**

 [![Gem Version](https://img.shields.io/gem/v/tila.svg)](https://rubygems.org/gems/tila)